Luke-A-C-Roberts/python-language-sound-changes/README.md

 # python-sound-change-applier

-a python program which applies sound changes to a set of words based on SCA², written in python
+Python Sound Change Applier (PSCA) is a library for applying sound changes to words similar to Zompist's [SCA²](http://www.zompist.com/sca2.html) but for use in your python scripts.